nielshojen/nanodirector/tools/README.md

-# Samples of Common API requests to get you started using MDMDirector.
+# Samples of Common API requests to get you started using nanoDirector.

 Credit to [@groob](https://github.com/groob) for providing the intial guidance in https://github.com/micromdm/micromdm/pull/392